heistak/your-code-displays-japanese-wrong/index.md

 ### Do similar problems occur with other languages? / Why aren’t there steps to fix it in [insert environment here]?

 I haven’t gone into details since the author is a Japanese who only speaks English/Japanese, and made this out of a personal peeve.
 Honestly I do not have too much insight on other languages.
-If you can offer assistance in problems that happen with other languages or environments please drop me a line.
+If you can offer assistance in problems that happen with other languages or environments, or find any mistakes, please drop me a line.

 ### More Resources